 Juxtaposing intentional composition with incidental form to equalise traditional hierarchies of art and allow new conditions to take form.
 Presenting the ‘everyday’ in art, depicting sequences of actions that echo the relationship between painting and performance.
 These are works that explore painting and are defined as painting; a combination of painting with its periphery.

 My work brings the audience into conversation with the functional object in painting, through a formal reconsideration of material and meaning.
-Re-signifying value through the re-presentation of artefact examines the things we are looking at and the ways we look at them.
+Re-signifying value to examine the things we are looking at and the ways we look at them.
+Re-presenting the artefacts of painting to invoke its process, adding context to objects through their definition.
 Working with the placement of objects in space as foundational process these artworks examine the dialogue inherent within space, and the alignment of our subtractive perception.
 An ontological examination of objects that presents an epistemological resignification.

-My work aims to form a perceptual challenge through a filter of aesthetic values and the interruption of conventional assumptions.
-My practice explores the boundaries through a representation of the process of making, re-presenting that process to the viewer; beginning new conversations between materials, subject and space.
+Through the interruption of conventional assumptions my practice explores the boundaries.
+Representing the process of making, re-presenting that process to the viewer; beginning new conversations between materials, subject and space.

 For me, the most important element is the challenge to look at things differently; to see the narrative and philosophy in the questioning of ‘Art’.
 After all: which is more real, the object or the way we frame it?